-BlackBerry Curve 9315 heading to T-Mobile with dedicated BBM key in towAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry Curve 9315 heading to T-Mobile with dedicated BBM key in towAlex Wagner - Editorial Director of News and Content

 BlackBerry 10 may be set for an official unveiling later this month, but that doesn't mean that we won't be seeing any new BlackBerry 7.1 handsets hit carrier shelves in the meantime.
 T-Mobile and RIM this morning announced the BlackBerry Curve 9315, a variant of the Curve 9310 that features the BlackBerry 7.1 OS and a dedicated BlackBerry Messenger key on its side.
 Also included with the Curve 9315 is a 2.44-inch 320x240 display, built-in FM radio, 3.2-megapixel camera and microSD card slot.